-Lola Elfman, Founder and Director
+Lola Elfman, Founder and CEO

 Lola Elfman Greene is a Leadership Coach and Master Trainer with passion for creative learning and social change and as merged these passions in her own education and career for close to twenty years.